 Darien Civic Engagement Project

-For the upcoming spring 2023 semester, students can register for the 1.5 credit 790:251:Topics in Political Science: Darien Civic Engagement Project.
-Enrolled students will work together with Dr. Elizabeth Matto of the Eagleton Institute of Politics and CYPP staff on RU Ready, a nonpartisan civic education program providing students with the motivation and civic, political, and expressive tools they need to address public problems in their community.
+For the upcoming fall 2023 semester, students can register for the 1.5 credit 790:250:Topics in Political Science: Darien Civic Engagement Project.
+Enrolled students will work together with Dr. Elizabeth Matto of the Eagleton Institute of Politics and CYPP staff on RU Voting, a nonpartisan effort to register, mobilize and engage Rutgers University students to participate in politics and vote in local, state and national elections.

 - Develop leadership and presentation skills

-- Applicants must have a minimum GPA of 3.0
+- Current Rutgers University undergraduate student with a minimum GPA of 3.0

 - Detail-orientated and responsible attitude